 - Continuity: re (1), functional categories are available from the start.
 Re (2), universally, early evidence for functional structure.
 Syntactic categories are provided by UG (3). - Maturation: re (1), gradual, (typically) bottom-up development of functional categories, e.g., universally late CP.
 Re (2), order of acquisition of functional categories is universal (e.g., VP → TP → CP).
-This (bottom-up) developmental pathway, and the associated categories, are hard-wired by UG (3). - \hookrightarrow Emphasis on theorising developmental universals \rightarrow (parts of) learning paths are crosslinguistically universal (empirical generalisations), because UG specifies so (theoretical explanation). - ? ...
+This (bottom-up) developmental pathway, and the associated categories, are hard-wired by UG (3). - $\hookrightarrow$ Emphasis on theorising developmental universals $\rightarrow$ (parts of) learning paths are crosslinguistically universal (empirical generalisations), because UG specifies so (theoretical explanation). - ? ...
 And developmental variation? - → Emerging tension: we need a comprehensive, crosslinguistically applicable model of syntactic development that is constrained enough to account for crosslinguistically universal orders of acquisition, but flexible and explicit enough to predict any language-specific variation therein.

-^{}Thank you to Cécile de Cat and Bert Vaux for discussion on an earlier version of this work; to attendees of NELS 55; to Aayush Bagchi, James Morley and SyntaxLab and CamPAL audiences for comments; to Adam Ledgeway, Ana Maria Martins and Jairo Nunes for useful pointers; and to Clara Martins Castro for Brazilian Portuguese judgements.
+\Special thanks to Natascha Müller for giving us access to her corpus.
+Thank you to attendees of NELS 55, MIT Syntax Square and BUCLD 49, especially Barbara Lust and Suzanne Flynn, for useful feedback; to Aayush Bagchi, James Morley and SyntaxLab and CamPAL audiences for comments; to Cécile de Cat and Bert Vaux for discussion on an earlier version of this work; to Adam Ledgeway, Ana Maria Martins and Jairo Nunes for useful pointers; and to Clara Martins Castro for Brazilian Portuguese judgements.
 This work is generously supported by an Open-Oxford-Cambridge AHRC DTP - St John's Studentship (UKRI and St John's College).